Supuhstar/Supuhstar.com/Story/Of-a-forest-god.md

 The child follows your gaze to the village elder walking alone along the path, his creased face thoughtful as he gathers mushrooms.
 You can see the way the old man moves with the rhythm of the forest: the pause to let a beetle cross the path, the careful selection of only the oldest healthy mushrooms, the way his hands caress the soil while harvesting each one.

 "They know..." the child says quietly.
 "The old ones who remember.
 They talk about the 'old ways' sometimes.
 How things used to be."
 She watches the elder disappear around a bend in the path.
-"My uncle doesn't know.
-He and his friends think the forest is just... trees and berries and things to take."
+"My oldest cousin doesn't know.
+She and her friends think the forest is just... trees and berries and things to take."

 You kneel back down and confirm "That's why I'm talking to you right now.
 You are a young one who still gives, and so you can become connected, just as all your ancestors have been."